 - Limited organizational capabilities and maturity levels to ensure that supply planning processes are connected and synchronized end-to-end

-- Large technology investments not being effective to realize the initial business objectives
+- Large technology investments do not effectively deliver on the initial business objectives.

-I would like to outline in a small series of posts what is actually happening in today’s supply operating models, how this takes place and why.
-Finally, I would like to discuss what needs to be done to realize the opportunities of a new end-to-end supply planning model.
+I would like to outline in this and the next article what is actually happening in today’s supply operating models, how this takes place and why.
+Finally, I would like to discuss what needs to be done to leverage the opportunities of a new end-to-end supply planning model.

-Despite all the hype on digitalization, disruptive technologies, etc. we are still observing the very basics that are present for the last 40+ years.
-Too many functional and local silos, forecast error induced and unconstrained MRP propagated supply plans, misaligned supply parameters end-to-end, and lack of analytical truth.
+Despite the hype around digitalization and disruptive technologies we observe that many companies still struggle with the same challenges that have been present for the last 40+ years.
+Among those are still too many functional and local silos, unconstrained MRP propagates supply plans that are subject to forecast errors, end-to-end misalignment of supply parameters, and lack of analytical truth.

-This results in demand variabilities that are passed on node by node along the entire supply chain.
-Inventories are misaligned and either too low or too high resulting in negatively affected sales targets by stock outs or revenue losses.
-In addition conflicting priorities and misaligned performance measurement metrics are observed.
-In principle organizations struggle to gain something that nowadays seem to be very basic, end-to-end visibility of a supply chains true capability.
+This results in demand variabilities that are passed down the entire supply chain node by node.
+Inventories are misaligned and either too low or too high, resulting in stock-outs that negatively impact sales targets, or revenue losses.
+In addition, conflicting priorities and misaligned performance metrics can be observed.
+In principle, organizations struggle to gain something that nowadays seems to be very basic: end-to-end visibility of a supply chain’s true capability.

-In my nexts posts I will outline why today’s supply planning frameworks struggle to be effective and what are the opportunities to transform to a new supply planning operating model.
-One that ensures that service levels are high while making sure the right inventories are in place safeguarding supply – Being able to control and configure end-to-end supply plans.
+Disruptions triggered by the COVID-19 pandemic underlined the urgency to achieve more agility and resilience in supply planning.
+In my next post I will outline why today’s supply planning frameworks struggle to be effective and what are the opportunities to transform to a new supply planning operating model – one that ensures high service levels as well as the right inventories to safeguard supply, and that allows a company to control and configure end-to-end supply plans.